vmware-labs/wasm-workers-server/docs/docs/languages/python.md

 ### Limitations

 Currently, Wasm Workers Server only supports pure Python libraries like Beautiful Soup.
-Libraries that requires to compile native extensions are not available yet.
+Libraries that requires to compile native extensions are not supported yet.

 ## Examples